It can be difficult for some buyers to work out whether to purchase an owner-occupied home or an investment property first.

-When property prices are reasonably low and interest rates are on the decline, it gets people thinking more about buying a home or investment property.
+When property prices are reasonably low and interest rates are on the decline, it can make people more confused when weighing up between buying a home or an investment property.

-If you are unsure of what to do, the best idea is to evaluate all the options so that you make the right choice for you and your family.
-Here are a few things to work through to make sure you select the best option for you in the short and long term.
+If you are unsure of what to do, the best idea is to evaluate all the options so that you make the right choice for yourself.

 In comparison, an investment property allows you to have the tenant and the government assist you in making loan repayments with rental income and tax breaks.